autonomous-testing/dronjo/README.md

 5. [Chekout page](https://dronjo.wopee.io/buy.html) calculation for 4 items does not work - returns 0$

 You are welcome to contribute with more bugs to this list.

+## Versions for workshops
+There are 3 branches prepared for workshops:
+- `v1` - no login available, gallery with static pictures, map with address to tesena
+- `v2` - `v1` but login available
+- `v3`
+  - `v2` + landing page button moved to green and aligned right, test alignement changed to justify
+  - gallery with dynamic pictures, map generated randomly, incorrect picture on checkout page